thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

    DEVICE=eth0 ONBOOT=yes BOOTPROTO=dhcp HWADDR=<Add eth0 MAC> TYPE=Ethernet USERCTL=no PEERDNS=yes IPV6INIT=no
    ```

+3. Modify permissions for `/etc/hosts`.
+This command allows the root user to retain read/write permissions, and grants read-only permissions to other users.
+    ```
+    $ sudo chmod 644 /etc/sysconfig/network-scripts/ifcfg-eth0
+    ```
-4. Repeat this process for each node.
+4. Repeat this process (steps 1 through 4) for each node.

 3. Do not reboot any of the nodes, until these changes are made to each node: